Operators

 Linear Operators

-Operators that perform arithmetic operations (usually on numerical values).
+Operators that perform arithmetic operations (usually on numerical values, but not always).

 - Addition: